Updated Mar 20, 2026

-History students in UK universities value rich module choice and engaged staff but want unambiguous assessment and steadier course delivery; their wider student‑life experience is positive yet more variable than many professional or STEM cohorts.
-In the National Student Survey (NSS), the Student life lens captures belonging, societies and campus experience across the sector, while the Common Aggregation Hierarchy groups disciplines such as history for consistent benchmarking.
-For History open‑text, 51.9% of sentiment is positive; within the historical/philosophical/religious cluster, the student‑life sentiment index sits at +32.6.
-Students particularly reference module choice/variety (7.5% of comments, sentiment +25.2) and express uncertainty around marking criteria (−46.8).
-These patterns shape the themes below.
+In the National Student Survey (NSS), the Student life lens captures belonging, societies, and campus experience across the sector, while the Common Aggregation Hierarchy groups disciplines such as history for consistent benchmarking.
+For History open-text, 51.9% of sentiment is positive; within the historical/philosophical/religious cluster, the student-life sentiment index is +32.6.
+Students especially mention module choice/variety (7.5% of comments, sentiment +25.2), while marking criteria attracts some of the most negative feedback (-46.8).
+That combination explains the central story in this feedback: students value the substance of the course, but want clearer expectations and steadier support around it.

 What academic demands and curriculum features shape the history student experience?